langjam/jam0001/nebelhut/README.md

 Macros
 ------

 Use the `macro` keyword to define a macro.
-It expects a name for the macro, the nubmer of parameters and a body.
+It expects a name for the macro, the number of parameters and a body.

 ```
 macro answer 0 [ 42 ]